Logo

 Jeff Beck stopped the regular use of a guitar pick in the 1980s.

-Jeff Beck produced a wide variety of sounds by using his thumb to pluck the guitar strings, his ring finger on the volume knob, and his little finger on the vibrato bar on his signature Fender Stratocaster.
+Jeff Beck produced a wide variety of sounds on the Stratocaster by using his thumb to pluck the guitar strings, his ring finger on the volume knob, and his little finger on the vibrato bar.

-Jeff Beck frequently used a wah-wah pedal both live and in the studio.
+Jeff Beck frequently used wah-wah pedals and slides both live and in the studio.

 From 1963 to 1967, Jeff Beck was married to Patricia Brown.

-At the time of his death Jeff Beck lived in a Grade II-listed house called Riverhall in the civil parish of Wadhurst, East Sussex.
+At the time of his death, Jeff Beck lived in a Grade II-listed building called Riverhall in the civil parish of Wadhurst, East Sussex.

 Jeff Beck became a vegetarian in 1969 and was a patron of the Folly Wildlife Rescue Trust.